 On the other hand, Liz Taylor, sometimes accompanied

-by her tow children, spent most the time with Burton, whom
+by her two children, spent most the time with Burton, whom

 she was deeply in love with.
 Charmed by Puerto Vallarta's

-magic, Richard Burton and Elizabeth Taylor purchased a house, Casa Kimberley,
+magic, Richard Burton and Elizabeth Taylor purchased the house they had initially rented, Casa Kimberley,

 and became the center of a fairly large group, that, according

-Huston built his house in the small cove of Las Caletas where
+Huston later built his house in the small cove of Las Caletas where

 he lived until very short before his death.